Table of Contents

 Step 3 – When the payment gateway gets approval for the transaction from the customers’ issuing bank, it checks whether the customer has sufficient balance in the account to make this transaction successful or not.

 Step 4 – Based on the reply received from the bank, the payment gateway sends a message to the merchant.
-If it’s a “No” the merchant sends an error message to the customer explaining the issue with the card or the bank account and if it’s a “Yes” the merchant can seek transaction from the bank.
+If it’s a “No” the merchant sends an error message to the customer explaining the issue with the card or the bank account and if it’s a “Yes” the merchant can seek a transaction from the bank.

 There are a number of options for payment gateways for you to choose from.
-But which one you choose for your business can make a lot of differences.
+But which one you choose for your business can make a lot of difference.
 There are a number of things that you need to consider for choosing the right payment gateway.
 Thus take a better look at what they are.

 Things to Consider When Choosing a Payment Gateway for your WooCommerce Store